-From the breathtaking mountains to the cities, Laos has always remained practically alien to any attempt at modernization from neighbouring countries, perfectly assisting all its different ethnic groups and preserving its Buddhist culture with enormous spiritual dedication through museums, temples and natural corners of beauty. boundless.
+From the breathtaking mountains to the cities.
+Laos has always remained practically alien to any attempt at modernization from neighboring countries, perfectly assisting all its different ethnic groups and preserving its Buddhist culture with enormous spiritual dedication through museums, temples and natural corners of beauty. boundless.

-Thanks to this purity out of the hectic flow of time, Laos has attracted more and more visitors from all over the world especially in recent years, to the point of representing a tourist destination particularly beaten by anyone wishing to spend a well-deserved holiday in the name of an absolute relaxation made of peace, tranquillity and immersion in the most remote and uncontaminated nature.
+Thanks to this purity out of the hectic flow of time.
+Laos has attracted more and more visitors from all over the world especially in recent years.
+To the point of representing a tourist destination particularly beaten by anyone wishing to spend a well-deserved holiday in the name of an absolute relaxation made of peace.
+Tranquility and immersion in the most remote and uncontaminated nature.

 So let’s pack our travel insurance and leave for this wonderful experience.

-Muang Sing is literally the last city before the Chinese border, it is absolutely not a must-see but renting a scooter and travelling the 60 km that divides the city from LuangNamtha is an extremely pleasant way to spend the day.
+Muang Sing is literally the last city before the Chinese border.
+It is absolutely not a must-see but renting a scooter and travelling the 60 km.
+That divides the city from Luong Namath is an extremely pleasant way to spend the day.

-The road with little traffic is in good condition and runs through rural villages and the jungle, it is truly scenic.
-Driving calmly is about two hours, you can have lunch in Muang Sing and then return to the city in the afternoon.
-I also recommend stopping at the Pagnueng waterfall, it can be reached at the end of a short path, not exactly impressive but certainly nice and a nice way to stretch your legs, admission technically costs 10,000 KIP but during my visit, there was no one there. check and I got in for free.
+The road with little traffic is in good condition.
+And runs through rural villages and the jungle, it is truly scenic.
+Driving calmly is about two hours.
+You can have lunch in Muang Sing and then return to the city in the afternoon.
+I also recommend stopping at the Panging waterfall.
+It can reach at the end of a short path.
+Not exactly impressive but certainly nice and a nice way to stretch your legs.
+Admission technically costs 10,000 KIP but during my visit.
+There was no one there. check and I got in for free.

-I rented a semiautomatic scooter at this shop for 50,000 KIP, the automatic scooter costs 70,000 KIP, a passport is required as a deposit.
+I rented a semiautomatic scooter at this shop for 50,000 KIP.
+The automatic scooter costs 70,000 KIP, a passport is require as a deposit.

 How to reach LuangNamtha?